-While some policies offer courtesy cars as standard, others only have them as optional extras or don’t offer them at all.
-What insurers include as standard with their courtesy car cover varies from insurer to insurer, so check your policy and read over the T&Cs carefully to avoid any surprises when claiming.
-Browse below our list of clauses to watch out for:
+And what's included as standard with courtesy car cover varies from insurer to insurer, so check your policy carefully to avoid any surprises when claiming.
+Watch out for these clauses.

-- Availability: some insurers have a 'subject to availability' clause in their standard policy.
+- Availability Some insurers have a 'subject to availability' clause in their standard policy.
 This means you're not guaranteed a courtesy car, and if there are no cars available, you may find yourself carless while yours is being fixed.

 - The cause If your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
 If you buy direct with us, we'll give you a courtesy car for up to 21 days if yours has been stolen or written off.

 - Repairs Most standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.